 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Why the roller coaster?
 And is this yet another thing you should lose sleep over?
-Pediatrician Minh-Y Canh, DO, breaks it down.
+Pediatrician Minh-Y Canh, DO, explains.

 “In the first two years of life, it’s hard to predict what a child’s growth chart will look like,” says Dr. Canh.
 “Babies hit many growth spurts.
 After age 2, we have a better sense of how they are trending in their growth and where they may eventually settle.”

 Dr. Canh says pediatricians typically look for an upward trajectory after age 2 (whether it’s slight or steep is kid-dependent).
-Mapping growth is a key reason there are so many well-child appointments in the first two years: “We keep close tabs on whether your child is growing appropriately since so much development and growth goes on in those first few years.”
+Mapping growth is a key reason there are so many well-child appointments in the first two years: “We keep close tabs on whether your child is growing appropriately since so much development and growth goes on in those first few years,” she says.

 Pediatricians look at the big picture.
 There are times when kids just don’t grow as quickly.
 Or they may hit puberty later, at which point they’ll reach their full potential.

 After age 4, children typically continue to grow around 2 inches per year until they hit puberty.
-Following puberty, the bones will fuse, and growth will stop — doctors expect a growth flatline from this point forward.
+Following puberty, the bones will fuse and growth will stop — providers expect a growth flatline from this point forward.

 “A baby’s weight is on my mind from the beginning.
 It’s a variable we have a bit more control over,” says Dr. Canh.
 “We get concerned when weight continues to decrease or increase over time because it probably means a child is getting too few or too many calories.
 We then look for the factors that may be causing this.”